-Pathfinders How to use the Legal Research tools found in a Law Library.
+Pathfinders How to use the Legal Research tools found in a Law Library (newly updated and revised).

 Online Legal Education Online Law School.

-Constitution 101: The Meaning and History of the Constitution” is a 10-week online course presented by Hillsdale College.
-Though registration is free, the college appreciates donations to support their offering.
+Constitution 101: The Meaning and History of the Constitution” is a free 10-week online course.
+Hillsdale College offers courses for the following reasons:

 Law Libraries / Research

 The Law Dictionary: based on Black’s Law Dictionary, 2ᶮᵈ Edition (current edition: Black’s Law Dictionary, 11ᵗʰ Edition).
 According to the author’s daughter, the 1ˢᵗ Edition of this dictionary was written by Henry Campbell Black as a joke.
 He had recorded many words and phrases used in courts with different meanings from their conventional use.
 Nonetheless, the published version didn’t include any preface indicating he intended the volume as comical relief; and, it was so well received that subsequent editions were intended to be authoritative works.
 Respectively, the series is today considered the best and most used legal dictionaries in use today.
 The United States Supreme Court has often recognized these volumes as a secondary legal source for legal citations.
 When using any dictionary it’s important to remember the Cardinal Rule of Definitions.